SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/applications/matlab/index.md

 For loop-level parallelism, MATLAB provides the parfor construct.

-In order to make MATLAB work in parallel on Edison, you need to make sure it will access the MATLAB libraries before the standard cray libraries.
+In order to make MATLAB work in parallel on Cori, you need to make sure it will access the MATLAB libraries before the standard cray libraries.
 You can do this by running this command for bash: